Kentucky vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 Kentucky Performance Insights

-- The Tigers are outscoring opponents by 4.3 points per game, with a +61 scoring differential overall.
-They put up 75.9 points per game (159th in college basketball) and give up 71.6 per outing (183rd in college basketball).
+- The Wildcats are outscoring opponents by 16.5 points per game with a +214 scoring differential overall.
+They put up 90.8 points per game (third in college basketball) and give up 74.3 per contest (260th in college basketball).

-- Missouri loses the rebound battle by three boards on average.
-It records 33.6 rebounds per game, 302nd in college basketball, while its opponents pull down 36.6.
+- Kentucky wins the rebound battle by 1.4 boards on average.
+It collects 38.4 rebounds per game, which ranks 97th in college basketball, while its opponents pull down 37 per contest.

+- The Wildcats average 107.9 points per 100 possessions on offense (eighth in college basketball), and give up 88.3 points per 100 possessions (132nd in college basketball).

-- Missouri has won the turnover battle on average this season, committing 10.6 per game (85th in college basketball) while forcing 14.1 (53rd in college basketball).
+- Kentucky has won the turnover battle by 4.6 turnovers per game, committing 9.1 (19th in college basketball play) while forcing 13.7 (65th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.